 As much as I’d like for life to be easy, it’s not.
 The truth is, life can be tough.
 It’s not always rainbows and unicorns.
-Unexpected expenses are a part of life.
-Luckily, having money in savings can make life a little easier.
-Read on to find out how to save money for unexpected expenses.
+Unexpected expenses and emergencies are a part of life.
+When you have an emergency fund, paying for unexpected expenses doesn’t add stress to your life.
+This post offers tangible advice on how to save money for an emergency fund so you will be prepared for unexpected expenses.

 Related Post: 10 Money Rules to Live By